24 Sights in Nizhny Novgorod, Russia (with Map and Images)

 Show sight on map

-Nizhny Novgorod Ostrog is a former prison in the historical center of Nizhny Novgorod.
-Ostrog is a complex from prison and an administrative building.
-Built in the form of a rectangle with four towers in the corners.
-The entire territory is surrounded by a brick wall.
-Currently used as a museum.
-Located at: Nizhny Novgorod, pl.
-Freedom, 2a.
+Nizhny Novgorod Prison is a former prison in the historical center of Nizhny Novgorod.
+The jail is a complex of a prison and an administrative building.
+It is built in the form of a rectangle with four towers at the corners.
+The whole area is surrounded by a brick wall.
+It is currently used as a museum.
+Located at the address: Nizhny Novgorod, Svobody Square, 2a.

 Wikipedia: Нижегородский острог (RU), Website